This page lists many of the plants featured throughout my website.

 Aerangis fastuosa is found in the eastern and central Madagascar highlands, between 900 and 1750m, this epiphytic orchid grows in a number of different natural habitats, from humid, evergreen forests, to mountain and coastal forests, where it flowers from July to December each year.
 Aerangis fastuosa produces white flowers, which are very large in comparison to the … Continue Reading →

 The specific epithet of this miniature orchid’s name is hyaloides, which originates from the greek word for glass, which refers to this orchid’s beautiful flowers which naturally glisten, and sparkle – the blooms can certainly be considered as glass-like.
-Aerangis hyaloides flowers look to me like they have been crafted from frost – they are … Continue Reading →
+Aerangis hyaloides flowers look to me like they have been knitted by a fairy from frost … Continue Reading →

 Aerangis luteoalba var. rhodosticta is a miniature epiphytic orchid from Kenya and Africa.
 Aerangis luteo alba var. rhodosticta produces attractive white, crystalline, fragrant flowers with a bright orange-red centre.
 Aerangis luteo alba var. rhodosticta enjoys warm, humid conditions, and bright, filtered, indirect light.